Skip to content

 What is a Leopard Slug?

-The leopard slug (scientifically Limax maximus) belongs to the family of slugs and is not actually a snail, but a slug without a shell.
+The leopard slug (scientifically Limax maximus) belongs to the family of slugs and is actually not a snail but a slug without a shell.
 It is easily recognized by its distinctive, spotted pattern reminiscent of tiger stripes or leopard spots, which gives it its name.
-It can reach impressive lengths of up to a remarkable 8 inches.
+It can reach impressive lengths of up to 20 centimeters and moves rather leisurely through the garden bed.
+It is particularly active at night or on damp days.

 Why the Leopard Slug is Beneficial

-While Spanish slugs and other slugs and snails feed on lettuce, vegetables, and ornamental plants, the leopard slug has entirely different preferences.
-It feeds on:
+While Spanish slugs and other slugs, as well as shelled snails, feed on lettuce, vegetables, and ornamental plants, the leopard slug has entirely different preferences.
+It primarily feeds on:

 • dead plant material